brain-bican/taxonomy-development-tools/docs/UserInterface.md

 &nbsp;
 &nbsp;

+**Columns**

+`name` : The name of the labelset.

+`description` : Description of the labelset.

+`rank` : The level of granularity of the annotation with 0 being the most specific.

+`annotation method` : The method used for the type of annotation, it can either be algorithmic, manual or both.

+`automated annotation algorithm name` : The name of the algorithm used for the automated annotation.

+`automated annotation algorithm verision` : The version used for the algorithm.

+`automated annotation algorithm repo url` : A resolvable URL of the version control repository of the algorithm used.

+`automated annotation reference location` : A resolvable URL of the source of the data.

+#### `annotation`:

-- `annotation`: Stores annotations for cell types, classes, or states, along with supporting evidence and provenance information.
-The  It is designed to be flexible, allowing for additional fields to accommodate user needs or project-specific metadata.
+Stores annotations corresponding to cell types, classes, or states as well as extended metadata about these annotations - including supporting evidence and provenance information.
+It is designed to be flexible, allowing for additional fields to accommodate user needs or project-specific metadata.
+In the table, each row corresponds to an annotation of a single cell set - which may be at any level of granularity.
+Each annotation must belong to a labelset.

-The `annotation` table presents `Cell Annotation Standard` columns and `Project specific` columns.
-Further information on the `Cell Annotation annotation` columns can be found in the Cell annotation schema documentation under the [annotations](https://github.com/cellannotation/cell-annotation-schema/blob/main/build/BICAN_schema.md) section.
+The `annotation` table includes `Cell Annotation Standard` columns and `Project specific` columns.
+Further information on the `Cell Annotation Standard` columns can be found in the Cell annotation schema documentation under the [annotations](https://github.com/cellannotation/cell-annotation-schema/blob/main/build/BICAN_schema.md) section.

 The `Project specific` columns are transferred from the `original data table`.
 The Project specific columns allow customisation of the `annotation` table and flexibility over the annotation of the data.

-`cell set accession` : An identifier that can be used to consistently refer to the set of cells being annotated, even if the cell_label changes.

-`cell label` : The cell annotation provided by the author.

-`cell fullname` : The full-length term of the annotated cell set.

-`parent cell set accession` : Similar to the `cell set accession`, this is the term for a set of cells on step higher than the cells in the row in the hierarchical classification.

-`labelset` : The type of cell annotation from the AnnData/Seurat file.

-`cell ontology term id` : The ontology term ID that define the cell type.
-I has to be the closest term matching the `cell label`.

-`cell ontology term` : The ontology term name from the ontology term ID.

-`rationale` : The short name of the publications used to define the `cell ontology term`.

-`rationale dois` : The DOI of the paper mentioned in the `rationale`.

-`maker gene evidence` : List of names of genes whose expression in the cells being annotated is explicitly used as evidence for this cell annotation.
-Each gene MUST be included in the matrix of the AnnData/Seurat file.

-`synonyms` : Synonyms of the `cell label`.
+Addtional columns can be added via the columns table (see Advanced features)

 &nbsp;
 &nbsp;